China blocks movies, stars from Taiwan's Golden Horse Awards

 The China Film News, a magazine published by the China Film Administration, made the announcement on its official WeChat account.

-“China Film Administration says that it will suspend mainland movies and their personnel from participating in 2019’ 55th Golden Horse Awards,” said the post.
+“China Film Administration says that it will suspend mainland movies and their personnel from participating in 2019’s 55th Golden Horse Awards,” it said.

-The move comes after the annual event, the Chinese-speaking world’s version of the Oscars, last year became a lightning rod for questions about Taiwanese independence, sparking a debate between Taiwanese and mainland stars as well as netizens.
+The move comes after the annual event, the Chinese-speaking world’s version of the Oscars, became a lightning rod for questions about Taiwanese independence last year, sparking a debate between Taiwanese and mainland stars as well as netizens.

-The state of ties between Beijing and the self-ruled island has since become more tense, with China announcing that it would stop issuing individual travel permits for Taiwan to Chinese travelers last week, dealing a blow to the island’s tourism industry.
+Ties between Beijing and Taipei have since become more tense, with China announcing last week it would stop issuing individual travel permits for Taiwan to Chinese travellers in dealing a blow to Taiwan’s tourism industry.

-“We certainly would feel regret if it was true,” Taiwan’s Golden Horse Film Festival said in a statement, adding that related events will be held as scheduled.
+“We certainly would feel regret if it was true,” Taiwan’s Golden Horse Film Festival said in a statement.
+Related events will be held as scheduled, it said.

-Beijing has been using the international stage to assert its sovereignty over the island amid rising Chinese pressure, which also includes military drills.
-Taipei repeatedly said the Chinese moves were aiming to manipulate the island’s presidential elections in January.
+Beijing has been using the international stage to assert its claim of sovereignty over Taiwan amid rising Chinese pressure, which also includes military drills.
+Taipei has repeatedly said the Chinese moves were aimed at manipulating its presidential elections in January.

+“The incident shows that mainland China is using politics to interfere with cultural exchange,” Taiwan’s Mainland Affairs Council said in a statement.
+“It will lead to negative sentiment among international and cross-strait parties.”

-“From an industry point of view, the Golden Horse was a good platform for exchanges on films among mainland, Taiwan and Hong Kong,” said Dong Shu, a Shanghai-based film critic.
+Dong Shu, a Shanghai-based film critic, said the Golden Horse awards were a good platform for exchanges on films between China, Taiwan and Hong Kong.

-“But some people in Taiwan had to get politically sensitive content on it, things that crossed red lines for mainland China, thus the nature of this award has been changed.”
+“But some people in Taiwan had to get politically sensitive content on it, things that crossed red lines for mainland China, thus the nature of this award has been changed,” Dong said.

-The Golden Horse Awards was founded in 1962 and is considered one of the most prestigious awards in the Chinese-speaking film industry, with submissions mainly coming from mainland China, Hong Kong and Taiwan.
+The Golden Horse Awards were founded in 1962 and are considered one of the most prestigious awards in the Chinese-speaking film industry, with submissions mainly coming from mainland China, Hong Kong and Taiwan.

-Last year, Chinese movie “Dying to Survive” won and was nominated in 7 award categories, while Chinese director Zhang Yimou won best director for his period film “Shadow”.
+Chinese movie “Dying to Survive” won and was nominated in 7 award categories last year, while Chinese director Zhang Yimou won best director for his period film “Shadow”.

+The question of Taiwan’s formal independence is one of Beijing’s most sensitive political concerns.

-China’s content regulator has also been taking an extra-cautious stance over its media industry in the run-up to the 70th anniversary of the founding of the People’s Republic, on Oct.
-1, pulling off a few blockbusters and banning “entertainment-driven” historical dramas and idol dramas.
+China’s content regulator has also been taking an extra-cautious stance over its own media industry in the run-up to the 70th anniversary of the founding of the People’s Republic on Oct.
+1, withdrawing a few blockbusters and banning “entertainment-driven” historical dramas and idol dramas.

-Reports of the suspension soon became a trending topic on China’s Weibo, a Twitter-like microblogging service, with one related hashtag receiving more than 68 million views Wednesday morning.
+Reports of the suspension quickly became a trending topic on China’s Weibo, a Twitter-like microblogging service, with one related hashtag receiving more than 68 million views by Wednesday morning.

 “Taiwan made this award political first, don’t we have a right to punch back?” said a Weibo commentator.